What Is Tumor Necrosis Factor (TNF)?

-What do these defense units do?
-Some white blood cells fight off infection.
+You can think of the white blood cells that make TNF as the army.
+TNF is the signal that tells the rest of the defense units where to go and what to do.
+These defense units do different things.
+Some white blood cells fight infection.
 TNF also tells other cells to make other chemicals, like the hormones that cause you to lose your appetite when you're sick.
 It's all part of the inflammatory process.

-Signs of High TNF
+Signs of High Tumor Necrosis Factor (TNF)

 - Low blood pressure